cwi-dis/VR2Gather/Documentation/01-overview.md

 - [Prefabs](04-prefabs.md) goes into the structure of the important prefabs and accompanying scripts.
 - [Creating an experience](10-createnew.md) explains how to start creating a new experience with VR2Gather.
 - [Building the experience](20-building.md) has some information on creating the built application.

+Here is a walkthrough on how to port an existing pre-April-2024 VR2Gather experience to the new VR2Gather package: [Port a VRTApp to the package](31-port-to-package.md).

+Here is a old overview (outdated) of how to create a VRTApp in the old structure: [outdated](30-new_submodule.md)